Mariam-Elkhelawy/Route-Task/README.md

 ### 🔌 Dependency Injection
 The application uses `get_it` and `injectable` for dependency injection.
 Dependencies are registered in the `setup.dart` file.

+## 🤝 Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request.